mktsolutions/boltcms-article-reuse-plugin/README.md

 composer require luxnewcms/boltcms-article-plugin:dev-master
 ```

-Up update the package on the server after pushing new changes:
+To update the package on the server after pushing new changes:

 1. Go to https://packagist.org/packages/luxnewcms/boltcms-article-plugin and click on the "update" button.